Car Insurance for High-Risk Drivers in Alabama (2025)

 • What is the cheapest insurance company for Alabama high-risk drivers?

-The Alabama insurers with the lowest average costs for high-risk drivers are State Farm, USAA, and Auto-Owners.
+The Alabama insurers with the lowest average costs for high-risk drivers are National General, Direct Auto, and State Farm.
 But the cheapest company for you may be different, since rates depend on your specific driving history, traffic violations, and other personal factors.

 • How much does high-risk auto insurance cost in Alabama?